 [Three Stone Fire at Losæter 2015.]

-During the Full Moon Celebration arranged by Flatbread Society in Losæter / Slow Space Bjørvika in Oslo I built and tended three so called “three-stone fires“.
+During the Full Moon Celebration arranged by Flatbread Society in Losæter / Slow Space Bjørvika in Oslo artist and researcher Erik Sjödin built and tended three so called “three-stone fires“.
 One for cooking soup, one for baking bread, and one for cooking potatoes.

 Because of the wind conditions at the site where we had originally planned to have the fires we decided to move everything to a more sheltered location.
 However, what we didn’t notice was that the ground on the new spot that we settled for was very peat rich soil.
-Peat is flammable and was traditionally used by Norwegians as fuel for heating and cooking.
+Peat, which is traditionally used by Norwegians as fuel for heating and cooking, is flammable and was and temperatures under a camp fire can get as high as 700C.
 After some time the fire spread under the earth and smoke started to come up through the soil everywhere around the fires.
 Fortunately, we could counter the earth fire by creating a row of watering cans to extinguish the fires and keep the soil soaked throughout the evening.

 [Full Moon Celebration with Flatbread Society at Losæter 2015.]